Table of Contents (click to expand)

 Use a Bounty Hunter or Recovery Service

-There are websites that allow you to post bounties if you are willing to pay reasonable amounts to get your funds back.
+Some websites allow you to post bounties if you are willing to pay reasonable amounts to get your funds back.
 A blockchain locator expert will investigate the theft and determine if the funds are recoverable for a given price.
 Bitcoin Bounty Hunter is a great place to start.
-It is important to note, however, that these services are expensive and often do not provide additional information beyond what is publicly available.
+However, it is important to note that these services are expensive and often do not provide additional information beyond what is publicly available.

 You can also use a blockchain explorer like Blockcypher to track money movement.
-The site provides the user’s Bitcoin address.
-It then looks up the Bitcoin address at Bitcoinwhoswho to find the owner.
+The site provides the user’s Bitcoin address and looks up the address at Bitcoinwhoswho to find the owner.

-Online, you can find a lot of so-called experts with a Gmail contact address with fake reviews that share they can help or hack your wallet.
-Our experience is that a lot are just scammers that prey on the weak that are in a bad situation.
-Connect with a professional company or expects that has a proven track record in this field.
+Online, you can find a lot of so-called experts with Gmail contact addresses and fake reviews that say they can help or hack your wallet.
+Our experience is that many are just scammers who prey on the weak and are in a bad situation.
+Connect with a professional company or expert that has a proven track record in this field.

 Contact the Police (Where Applicable)

 While official complaints won’t help you recover stolen cryptocurrency, filing some paperwork or having a case number is not a bad idea.
-You never know if you’ll end up with an insurance claim or a lawsuit.
-Evidence that shows that you took the theft seriously can help if you need to prove you’re right.
+You never know if you’ll have an insurance claim or a lawsuit.
+Evidence showing that you took the theft seriously can help if you need to prove it right.

-P.S: Contacting the authorities may not yield any fruits if your country of residence has either outrightly banned cryptocurrencies or does not recognize them as legitimate financial assets.
-It may prove counterproductive to report, as this act may get you in hot water with the authorities.
+P.S: Contacting the authorities may not yield any fruits if your country of residence has outrightly banned cryptocurrencies or does not recognize them as legitimate financial assets.
+Reporting may prove counterproductive, as this act may get you in hot water with the authorities.

 Contact the Exchange Involved